or mounted on churches,

 To complete the record, I caught up with the Royton Carnegie, the Carnegie I inadvertently sought in the town of Royston earlier in these travels.
 It adjoined the town's City Hall on the main thoroughfare through the town and had "Carnegie Library AD 1906" chiseled over its entry.

 I'll have time for three more Carnegies to the south of Leeds before all my efforts will be focused on The Tour.
-It will bring my total for the trip to thirty-five, not quite a third of those in the British Isles.
-My one regret is not having time to reach Scotland to see the very first library that he funded of all of them in the world in the city he lived the first eleven years of his life--Dunferlime.
+It will bring my total for the trip to thirty-five, not quite one-fourth of those built in the British Isles.
+My one regret is not having time to reach Scotland to see the very first library that he funded of all of them in the world in the city he lived the first eleven years of his life--Dunfermline.